 The Indian government has taken significant steps to digitize tax administration and improve the Goods and Services Tax (GST) compliance landscape.
-One such measure is introducing the Electronic Invoicing (e-invoicing) system.
+One such measure is the introduction of the electronic invoicing (e-invoicing) system.
 The Central Board of Indirect Taxes and Customs (CBIC), Department of Revenue, Ministry of Finance, issued a notification stating that all GST taxpayers with an aggregate annual turnover exceeding Rs.
 5 crores in any financial year will be mandated to generate e-invoices for business-to-business (B2B) supply of goods and services or for exports.
 This new rule took effect on August 1, 2023, reducing the e-invoicing turnover limit from Rs.
 10 crores.

 E-Invoicing Phases in India